Updated December 2015

 Advancing Health Care Access

-- 309 Stafford County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Stafford County residents saw KU Medical Center health care providers 268 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 Are we forgetting anything?

 Please fill out the form below with any information that we are missing for this county.

 Jan 22, 2016